Big City (1937 film)

 Big City is a 1937 American drama film directed by Frank Borzage and starring Luise Rainer and Spencer Tracy.
 The film was also released as Skyscraper Wilderness.

 Plot

-Joe Benton (Spencer Tracy) and his wife Anna (Luise Rainer) are suspected of starting a taxi war.
+Joe Benton and his wife Anna are suspected of starting a taxi war.
 Although innocent, they are blamed for everything that has happened and the officials demand that Anna be deported from the United States.
 While trying to prove their innocence, the couple feels forced to hide.